Chendjelysian/Intrusion-Detection-using-Granular-Ball-Intuitionistic-Fuzzy-Sets/README.md

 ### Run

-Download and prepare the preprocessed dataset:
+1. Download and prepare the preprocessed dataset:
 ```bash
 python download_data.py
 ```
 This will:
-Download the 2GB dataset from Google Drive
+Download the 390MB dataset from Google Drive
-Extract all files into ./data
+Extract all files into ./data (contain six datasets)

-Run the main experiment:
+2. Run the main experiment:
 ```bash
 python GBIFSmodel.py
 ```